BackgroundInterview Date:February 2020

 Graduation Year: 2022

-High School Experience: All-girls private high school outside of McLean, VA with a graduating class of about 80 students.
+High School Experience: Private school in Scottsdale, AZ with a graduating class of about 200 students.
 There was a culture of going to college.

 First-Generation College Student: No

 Major: Molecular Biology – On the pre-medical track

 Extracurricular Activities: I [have a leadership position] in my acapella group, and I do research with a couple of professors.
 I also volunteer at the local hospital.

 Did any of your extracurricular activities have a particularly big impact on your experience?

 The acapella group is a huge thing.
 We go on tour twice a year, once domestically and once internationally.
 We get paid gigs, so we’re self-funded by that and alumni donations.

 How easy was it to get involved in your research?

 It was simple to get involved.
 I walked into my freshman year biology professor’s office and said I wanted to do research on transgender stress among teens and how that affects their biology.
 They didn’t have any opportunities for that topic, but he was a well-connected guy who got me in touch with people that could help.
 Princeton has a lot of administrative offices that have been helping me.